chobbs/ARM-Templates/README.md

     </td></tr>
   <tr><td>chronograf</td><td>string</td>
     <td>Either <code>Yes</code> or <code>No</code> provision an extra machine with a public IP that
-    has Kibana installed on it.
-If you have opted to also install the Elasticsearch plugins using <code>esPlugins</code> then the Marvel and Sense Kibana apps get installed as well.
+    has Chronograf installed on it.
     </td></tr>

   <tr><td>jumpbox</td><td>string</td>